spatie/laravel-model-states/docs/working-with-transitions/01-configuring-transitions.md

 }
 ```

 In this example we're using both a simple transition, and a custom one.
-You can also allow all transitions if your states are already properly registered:
+You can also allow all transitions for all registered states.
+Concrete states extending the abstract state class that are located in the same directory as the abstract state class will be automatically registered:

 ```php
 abstract class PaymentState extends State